-Col de la Couillole is a high mountain pass at an elevation of 1.678m (5,495ft) above the sea level, located within the Mercantour National Park, in the Alpes-Maritimes, in the extreme southeast corner of France.
+Col de la Couillole is a high mountain pass at an elevation of 1.678m (5,495ft) above the sea level, located in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region in southeastern France.
 The pass is traversed by the scenic Route des Grandes Alpes.

-The road to reach the pass is called D30.
-Be aware that D30 changes to M30 after the Col towards Saint Sauveur sur Tinee.
-It’s asphalted.
-Starting from St. Sauveur-sur-Tinée, at 504m, above the sea level, the climb is 15.7 km long, with an elevation gain of 1,174 meters.
+The pass has been climbed by the Tour de France bicycle race.
+Starting from St. Sauveur-sur-Tinée, at 504m above the sea level, the climb is 15.7 km long, with an elevation gain of 1.174 meters.
 The average gradient is 7.5 %.
 This climb is just an example of regularity.
 With nearly no section coming below 6 %, and with several kilometers above 8 % with peaks at 11 %, this climb just goes up and up until the top is reached.